domnica/divisibility-transformer/README.md

 # Divisibility-transformer
-A transformer implementation for checking if an integer is divisible by P, where P is another integer.
-It works well for small values of P (e.g. P=3 or P=5) but stops working when P is large.
-Without scratchpad it just does random guessing.
+A program that checks if an integer is divisible by P, where P is another (fixed, small) integer.
+This is a transformer implementation which works well for small values of P (e.g. P=3 or P=5), and less so for large values of P. It has a scratchpad (without the scratchpad it doesn't learn the division rule).